YconquestY/cs-629/README.md

 All tests but `matmul32` typically take less than 2s to finish. `matmul32` is much slower (30s to 1mn).

 Note: The testbench has been modified from lab 2b to use a cache instead.
 Please do not overwrite these with copies from 2b.
+You will also need `python3` installed and in your path (i.e. can run `python3` in terminal/command prompt) to run the tests.